Mayank-Sati-07/Bank_Management_System/README.md

 Bank Management System — Console ATM Edition

-A lightweight, console‑based ATM Bank Management System for learning core banking workflows.
-Users can sign up, sign in, and carry out everyday operations—deposit, withdrawal, balance enquiry, mini‑statement, and fast‑cash—through a simple menu‑driven interface.
+A lightweight console-based ATM simulator that demonstrates the core workflows of retail banking.
+Customers can sign up, log in, and perform everyday operations—deposit, withdrawal, balance enquiry, mini-statement, and fast-cash—through a clean, menu-driven interface.
+All activity is persisted to a MySQL database, including exact time-stamped ledger entries for every transaction.

 ✨ Key Features

 Sign Up:
-  Create a new customer account via an application form (name, phone, initial deposit, 4‑digit PIN).
+    Opens a new account via a simple form (name, phone, opening balance, 4-digit PIN).

-Sign In:
+Secure Log-In:
-  Secure login with account number + PIN.
+    Authenticates with account number + PIN; hashed PINs in the DB.

 Deposit:
-  Credit funds; balance updates instantly and is recorded in the ledger.
+    Credits funds, shows updated balance, writes a “credit” ledger entry.

 Withdrawal:
-  Debit a user‑specified amount with insufficient‑funds protection.
+    Debits user-specified amount with insufficient-funds protection.

 Fast Cash:
-  One‑tap withdrawals of ₹ 500 / 1 000 / 2 000 / 5 000.
+    One-tap cash: ₹ 500, ₹ 1 000, ₹ 2 000, or ₹ 5 000.

 Balance Enquiry:
-  Display current balance in rupees.
+    Displays current balance in rupees.

-Mini‑Statement:
+Mini-Statement:
-  List the last N transactions with date‑time, type, amount, and resulting balance.
+    Prints the last N transactions (date-time, type, amount, post-balance).

-Scope: Built for beginners—focuses on the customer side of ATM banking.
-Fork it to add admin dashboards, interest calculators, or database back‑ends.
+Scope: Built for beginners—focus is on the customer side of an ATM.
+Fork it to add admin dashboards, interest calculators, or web / GUI front-ends.